Bach and sklearn

 With Objectiv you can do all your analysis and Machine Learning directly on the raw data in your SQL database.
 This example shows in the simplest way possible how you can use Objectiv to create a basic feature set and use sklearn to do machine learning on this data set.
 We also have an example that goes deeper into feature engineering here.

-At first we have to install the open model hub and instantiate the Objectiv DataFrame object.
-See Getting started with Objectiv for more info on this.
+First we have to install the open model hub and instantiate the Objectiv DataFrame object; see getting started in your notebook.

 This object points to all data in the data set.
 Without any aggregation, this dataset is too large to for pandas and sklearn.
 For the data set that we need, we aggregate to user level, at which point it is small enough to fit in memory.